kirankalsi/fundamental_project/README.md

 ![filmexists](https://github.com/kirankalsi/fundamental_project/blob/main/images/filmexists.PNG)

 ### Future Improvements
 This application successfully implemented CRUD functionalities.
-I want to focus more on TDD
+However there are a number of improvements I would like to implement:
-I want to improve the project testing and hope to see the overall coverage increase to at least...
+* Improve the project testing and hope to see the overall coverage increase and be closer to 100%
-In future, I would love the application to be more user friendly by adding... for example if there was no genres/films message to prompt to add genre/film
+* Make the application to be more user friendly to improve the overall user experience (eg: present data in tables)
-Add order by eg:genre as mentioned in user stories
+* Add a filter which orders genres and films by IDs, most recent and alphabetically
+* Update the ratings system to show a thumbs up when above and thumbs down when below a certain number